ztimson/hacknet/README.md

 Hacknet is an experimental game written in Typescript meant to provide a virtual networked environment one can hack.

+This project was built using the experminatl [web konsole](https://git.zakscode.com/ztimson/konsole).

 The game provides a console and it is up to users to write their own scripts using the provided API to engage with the environment.

 ### Built With